openhab/openhab-addons/bundles/org.openhab.binding.miio/README.base.md

 | refreshInterval | integer | false    | Refresh interval for refreshing the data in seconds.
 (0=disabled) |
 | timeout         | integer | false    | Timeout time in milliseconds                                      |

 ### Example Thing file

 `Thing miio:basic:light "My Light" [ host="192.168.x.x", token="put here your token", deviceId="0326xxxx" ]`

+## Mi IO Devices

+!!!devices

+# Advanced: Unsupported devices

+Newer devices may not yet be supported.
+However, many devices share large similarities with existing devices.
+The binding allows to try/test if your new device is working with database files of older devices as well.
+For this, first remove your unsupported thing.
+Manually add a miio:basic thing.
+Besides the regular configuration (like ip address, token) the modelId needs to be provided.
+Normally the modelId is populated with the model of your device, however in this case, use the modelId of a similar device.
+Look at the openhab forum, or the openhab github repository for the modelId of similar devices.

+# Advanced: adding local database files to support new devices

+Things using the basic handler (miio:basic things) are driven by json 'database' files.
+This instructs the binding which channels to create, which properties and actions are associated with the channels etc.
+The conf/misc/miio (e.g. in Linux `/opt/openhab2/conf/misc/miio/`) is scanned for database files and will be used for your devices.
+Note that local database files take preference over build-in ones, hence if a json file is local and in the database the local file will be used.
+For format, please check the current database files in Openhab github.

 ## Channels